bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 ### Installation
 You have to install boost library and C++ (>11) to be able to run the run_server.cpp file.

+For package installing in c++, you can use this link [link](https://vcpkg.io/en/getting-started.html)
 ### Usage
 This c++ code, starts a server on your **http://localhost:8080/**